The Respiratory System

 • High risk: Leukemia, HIV/AIDS

-• Gross: Fungal ball in preexisting cavities
+• Gross: Fungal ball (A mass of fungal hyphae, inflammatory cells, fibrin, and necrotic debris) in preexisting cavities

 • Microscopy: